- Chapter 1: Introduction

 Business and finance

 New Zealand has a sizeable financial sector.
-There are 21 national banks and a number of financial institutions.
-Those working in the insurance sector will not be outdone either.
-New Zealand is looking for auditors, chartered accountants and procurement managers, for example.
+There are many national banks and financial institutions.
+New Zealand is also looking for auditors, chartered accountants and procurement managers.

 Advertising and marketing